Dong-Yi-Xia/Mod2_Project_pets/README.md

 ***
 ## Getting Started
-To run the "Pet" App, you will need to use the terminal on your computer.
+To run The Cozy Nation App, you will need to use the terminal on your computer.

 ```
     git clone https://github.com/Dong-Yi-Xia/Mod2_Project_pets